medha2716/Concurrent-File-Management-System/README.md

 - only allowed to read file or read details when server down
 - not allowing copy from either for now

+- write name of folder that doesnt exist as part of file structure in ss2 and then use copy file dir with that name as destpath